metaforx/djangocms-rest/docs/contributing.rst

 Contributing
 ============

-Thank you for your interest in contributing to django CMS REST!
+Thank you for your interest in contributing to djangocms-rest!
 This guide will help you get started with contributing to the project.

 Getting Started
 --------------